The Tortoise and the Hare

 Theatre Arts: Third Time Around

 UniMAP offered my English Theatre Arts co-curricular class once again this semester.
 This would be my third time teaching this class in which the number of participants have risen from just under 40 to 50 students.
-Like the previous class two semester ago, I started by giving the class an Introduction to Theatre Arts lecture to get them in the […]
+Like the previous class two semester ago, I started by giving the class an […]

 Continue reading